 ltfsdm add <mount point>

-Add Open LTFS management to a file system specified by the mount point.The original file system will be unmounted and the overlay file system will get mounted on the same mount pointFilesystem 1K-blocks Used Available Use% Mounted on
+Add Open LTFS management to a file system specified by the mount point.
+There are two connectors available for OpenLTFS: a DMAPI and a FUSE connector.
+For the FUSE connector an additional overlay file system is created where the users are required to work on.
+The original file system will be unmounted and the overlay file system will get mounted on the same mount point.
+Here an example:

+Filesystem 1K-blocks Used Available Use% Mounted on

 ...